Call stack: Structure

 A call stack is composed of stack frames (also called activation records or activation frames).
 These are machine dependent and ABI-dependent data structures containing subroutine state information.
-Each stack frame corresponds to a call to a subroutine which has not yet terminated with a return.
+Each stack frame corresponds to an invocation of a subroutine that has not yet completed with a return.
+The stack frame at the top of the stack is for the currently executing routine.
 For example, if a subroutine named DrawLine is currently running, having been called by a subroutine DrawSquare, the top part of the call stack might be laid out like in the adjacent picture.

 A diagram like this can be drawn in either direction as long as the placement of the top, and so direction of stack growth, is understood.
-Furthermore, independently of this, architectures differ as to whether call stacks grow towards higher addresses or towards lower addresses.
-The logic of the diagram is independent of the addressing choice.
+Architectures differ as to whether call stacks grow towards higher addresses or towards lower addresses, so the logic of any diagram is not dependent on this addressing choice by convention.

-The stack frame at the top of the stack is for the currently executing routine, which can access information within its frame (such as parameters or local variables) in any order.
-The stack frame usually includes at least the following items (in push order):
+While it is actively executing, with its frame at the stack top, a routine can access the information within its frame as needed.
+The stack frame typically includes at least the following items (in the order pushed):